Billing & Insurance

 Being a non-profit organization, EMHS provides medically necessary care to community members regardless of their ability to pay.
-Using the Federal Poverty Guidelines (FPG) as a guide, and financial information provided with the Charitable Care application, EMHS considers the following in determining an individual’s ability to pay for health care services:
+Using the Federal Poverty Guidelines (FPG) as a guide, and financial information provided with the Financial Assistance Application, EMHS considers the following in determining an individual’s ability to pay for health care services:

 - patient/family income

 Click on the following link to access the Summary Financial Assistance Policy.

 Please contact the Credit Office at 570-278-3801 ext.
 1199 if you have any questions regarding eligibility for financial assistance and/or issuance of a Financial Assistance Application.

 Please note for individuals not covered by health insurance and who do not qualify for financial assistance, EMHS will work with you to make payment arrangements that are fair and reasonable.

 Why am I getting a bill for services that were provided so long ago?